ba-dresden/ba-latex-template/README.md

 - Git submodule (advanced, but enables sort of a "autoupdate" and "customize" the template feature)

 ### General usage information
 The main content of the paper should be placed in the definition of \bacontent.
 To split the content across multiple files, the usage of \include is recommended.
 The listingsext.tex should be used with \input in the definition of \bapredoc.
-Abbreviations have to defined with \newacronym in \bapredoc and referred to with \gls in \bacontent.
+The template uses the [glossaries package](https://ctan.org/pkg/glossaries) for the management of abbreviations.
+These have to defined with \newacronym in \bapredoc and referred to with \gls in \bacontent.
 The content of the abstract is definied in \baabstract.
 If you do not need an abstract, delete the whole command definition

 For indirect citations use \vglcite and for direct citations use \bacite.
 Information about literature should be placed in a file called "document.bib".
 Use \bafigure for graphics and \batable for tables.